jxzhangcc/OrbAlign/README.md

 - Perform quantum chemistry calculation on each fragment
 - Align

 In the following tutorial, I will use the cluster compound [Au4(PH3)4]2+ as an example.
-All mentioned files can be found in OrbAlign/test/
+All mentioned files can be found in the `test` directory under the same root of this README file.

 1. Perform Gaussian calculation on the molecule of interest